lanfre05/BrainCoder/README.md

 # Introduction

 Here is a simple and funny desktop application that acts as an Integrated Development Environment for *BrainFuck*.
+BrainCoder is composed by a JavaFX GUI application and a C program which is arranged to compile and interpret the BF source code.

-> BrainFuck (often abbreviated in BF) it's an esoteric general-purpose programming language.
+> BrainFuck it's an esoteric general-purpose programming language.
 It is not intended for practical use, but to challenge and amuse programmers.
 Here it is its simple semantic:

 ">"	increment the data pointer by one (to point to the next cell to the right).